samjaninf/OFN-User-Guide---Master/basic-features/subscriptions/subscriptions-configuration.md

 1. Contact the customer and obtain all the info you require \(see [above](subscriptions-configuration.md#gather-information-from-your-customers)\)
 2. Add them to your [customer list](../shopfront/customer-management-and-conditional-displays-prices/customers.md).
-3. Email the customer, asking them to [register with OFN](subscriptions-the-customers-perspective.md#signing-up-to-ofn) for an account and [add their credit/debit card details](subscriptions-the-customers-perspective.md#saving-credit-cards-and-authorising-charges) to that account.
+3. Email the customer, asking them to [register with Harvest To Order](subscriptions-the-customers-perspective.md#signing-up-to-Harvest To Order) for an account and [add their credit/debit card details](subscriptions-the-customers-perspective.md#saving-credit-cards-and-authorising-charges) to that account.
 4. [Create the subscription](subscriptions-creating-and-managing-orders.md).
 {% endhint %}

 ## Schedules

 {% hint style="info" %}
-If you are new to OFN we encourage you to get familiar with setting up [order cycles](../shopfront/order-cycle/) before setting up schedules and subscriptions
+If you are new to Harvest To Order we encourage you to get familiar with setting up [order cycles](../shopfront/order-cycle/) before setting up schedules and subscriptions
 {% endhint %}

 ### About Schedules